iArcanic/irsm-cw1/risk-analysis-report.md

 Even though the more up-to-date version of Windows may be more suitable for modern technological standards, malicious entities work tirelessly to develop evolving exploits, so routine and timely patching is required.
 Additionally, third-party providers such as Oracle present their own set of unique problems, in which vulnerability mitigation requires a coordinated response from both companies.

-Specifically, the Research and Development (R&D) Engineering network segment indicates the presence of data flows to other environments, which may be intercepted in transmission.
+Specifically, the Research and Development (R&D) Engineering network segment indicates the presence of data flows to other environments, which may be intercepted in transmission [@Zou2013].
 If there is an obvious lack of visibility of common server hardening practices that meet typical industrial baselines, the entire company's technological infrastructure could be exposed.
 This therefore makes these servers less trustworthy.

 ### 2.2.2 Endpoints

-The entirety of the company's endpoint fleet relies on Windows 11 Pro (version 22H2), which has already been flagged as "end of support" [@MicrosoftCorporation2023] by Microsoft themselves (within approximately 9 months).
+The entirety of the company's endpoint fleet relies on Windows 11 Pro (version 22H2), which has already been flagged as "end of support" [@Microsoft2023] by Microsoft themselves (within approximately 9 months).
 This has a huge impact on future updates and security patches.
 Even generic configurations of system settings via the Control Panel could lead to vulnerabilities [@DMCXBlueRedTeam2022] being brought to fruition.
 An over-dependence on Microsoft services only could lead to prominent security gaps.
 There are also issues in accommodating BYOD (Bring Your Own Device) schemes to be flexible for different company employees for various preferences to productivity lifestyles, such as the recent rise of remote working.

 ### 2.2.3 Network components